EventStore/EventStore/docs/server/features/connectors/README.md

 Welcome to the Connectors Early Preview program!

 ::: note
-The Connector plugin is pre-installed in commercial versions of EventStoreDB and is enabled by default.
+The Connector plugin is pre-installed in all EventStoreDB binaries and is enabled by default.
 :::

 Connectors make it easy to integrate EventStoreDB data into other systems.